 Greetings from Colectivos de Apoyo, Solidaridad y Acción!

 It’s been a few months since you’ve last heard from us, but southern Mexico is just as lively as ever.
 In late July, Oaxaca celebrated its third annual Guelaguetza Popular, a huge festival of indigenous traditional music and dance coordinated by teachers and social movement organizers and free to the public.
+And while enjoying the trip, you could still make money to help you with the expenses simply by playing แทงบอล online.

 While the police and military presence was intense, none of the police violence that accompanied last year’s Guelaguetza Popular was seen this year.
 However, violence and threats of violence against urban-based activists , as well as in rural communities continue.
 CASA Chapulin volunteer Jonathan outlines the situation in the Mixteca in Paramilitary Violence and Migration in Rural Oaxaca.